harithajc/Fake-Currency-detector-project-1-/README.md

 # Fake-Currency-detector-project-1-
-using python i will be building a fake currency detector
+My first project ,a fake currency detector using python